-New investments in rangeland are not anticipated or being actively targeted.
+New investments in Rangeland are not anticipated or being actively targeted.
 Should a new investment opportunity arise, it shall be subject to a thorough due diligence process (by IDL or a land advisor, consistent with the established governance structure) to determine the following:

-- Whether the return profile is sufficient relative to the risk taken, including an analysis of the transaction for long-term financial return and risk to the Endowment; - Whether the transaction would facilitate improved management or improve the overall Endowment land ownership pattern in the area; - The existence of any potential risks, including but not limited to environmental or title-related issues.
+- If the expected financial return generated by income exceeds the minimum hurdle rate of a 3.35% real net return; - Whether the return profile is sufficient relative to the risk taken, including an analysis of the transaction for long-term financial return and risk to the Endowment; - Whether the transaction would facilitate improved management or improve the overall Endowment land ownership pattern in the area; - The existence of any potential risks, including but not limited to environmental or title-related issues.

-Parcels posing any significant risk as described in the due diligence analysis shall be avoided.
-Land Bank funds used for acquisition can only be used on behalf of the endowment from which the funds originated.
+Parcels posing any significant risk as described in the due diligence analysis shall be avoided. and those not meeting the minimum hurdle rate shall be avoided.
+Land Bank funds used for acquisition can only to be used on behalf of the endowment from which the funds originated.
+The minimum return requirement for new investments will be reviewed and updated as necessary based on the Strategic Reinvestment Plan.

 Idaho Code § 58-138 requires that the written agreement of a lessee be obtained prior to entering into an exchange involving leased lands.
-Grazing leases have an exchange clause that alleviates this statutory requirement.

-Rangeland may be exchanged or sold subject to acreage limitations-a lifetime maximum of 320 acres may be sold to any one individual, company, or corporation.
+Rangeland may be be sold or exchanged exchanged or sold subject to acreage limitations-a lifetime maximum of 320 acres may be sold to any one individual, company, or corporation.
 For rangeland, this limitation is a significant barrier to repositioning or reducing the size of the rangeland portfolio given its size at over 1.4 million acres.
 Any disposal of rangeland should consider its optionality for future conversion to a higher and better use, including reclassification and potential mineral extraction.
 Some endowments are restricted to a lifetime maximum of 160 acres sold to any one individual, company, or corporation.
 Article IX of the Idaho Constitution describes the limitations on the sale of endowment land.

 Rangeland is directly administered by IDL.
 Livestock forage productivity and availability varies significantly across the state due to factors such as climate, vegetation types, topography, and access to water.
 Some Endowment parcels are of sufficient size and productivity to stand alone as a grazing unit; however, most are managed in a manner consistent with adjoining federal and private lands because of normal livestock and grazing management practices.
-Some rangeland parcels are leased in combination with timberland or other commercial uses (commercial ground or energy production leases).
+Some rangeland parcels are leased in combination with timberland uses.
 The presence of minerals such as sand and gravel can enhance the net return from rangeland.
 Management objectives for rangeland include the following:

-- Manage the rangeland asset prudently, efficiently, and with accountability to the beneficiaries. - Develop and manage long-term grazing leases that achieve a rate of return consistent with policy objectives and market rates. - Identify and dispose of or reclassify underperforming rangeland assets to increase economic performance and improve land asset diversity.

-- Minimize contractual and environmental risks. - Identify programmatic or statutory changes that maximize income. - Achieve objectives identified in the Asset Management Plan and the Grazing Program Business Plan.
+- Manage the rangeland asset prudently, efficiently, and with accountability to the beneficiaries. - Develop and manage long-term grazing leases that achieve a rate of return consistent with policy objectives and market rates. - Identify and dispose of or transition underperforming rangeland assets to increase economic performance and improve land asset diversity. - Minimize contractual and environmental risks. - Identify programmatic or statutory changes that maximize income. - Achieve objectives identified in the Asset Management Plan and the Grazing Program Business Plan.

 The land expectation value (LEV) method (constant real annual cash flow/real annual discount rate) approach shall be used for the valuation of rangeland.
-Rangeland shall be valued using the LEV method every five years by an independent expert.
+Rangeland shall be valued using the LEV method every three years by an independent expert.
 MAI appraisals must be used for individual parcels in the event of an exchange or sale.